 Restore the backed up configuration file to the new instance.
-Navigate to Backup/Restore under the Diagnostics menu in the Web GUI.
-Under the Restore Configuration heading, click the Choose File button and browse for the configuration file you backed up from the existing instance earlier.
-Once you have selected that file, click the Restore configuration button.
+Navigate to Diagnostics > Backup/Restore in the GUI.
+Under the Restore Configuration heading, click the Choose File button and browse for the configuration file backed up from the existing instance earlier.
+Once that file is selected, click the Restore configuration button.
 The configuration file will be uploaded and the instance will reboot automatically.

-If you had packages installed on the old instance, navigate to Packages under the System menu in the pfSense web GUI and install the same packages.
+If the old instance had packages installed, navigate to Packages under the System menu in the pfSense® Plus GUI and install the same packages.

-If there was any external dependency on the public IP address of the existing instance, you can remove the Elastic IP Address from the upgraded instance and move the Elastic IP Address from the existing instance to the upgraded instance.
-External dependencies that might cause you to want to do this include things like VPN’s configured to external devices that rely on the existing instance’s Elastic IP address, or access lists on external devices that allow access to traffic from the existing instance’s IP address.
-There may be other reasons why you would wish to keep the existing address as well (to preserve existing bookmarks to the Web GUI, reduce the need for updates to existing internal documentation, etc).
+If there was any external dependency on the public IP address of the existing instance, remove the Elastic IP Address from the upgraded instance and move the Elastic IP Address from the existing instance to the upgraded instance.
+External dependencies that might necessitate this include things like VPNs configured on external devices that rely on the existing instance Elastic IP address, or access lists on external devices that allow access to traffic from the existing instance’s IP address.
+There may be other reasons to keep the existing address as well (to preserve existing bookmarks to the GUI, reduce the need for updates to existing internal documentation, etc).
 The process for moving the old Elastic IP address to the new instance is as follows:

 Disassociate the Elastic IP address from the new instance.
 In the EC2 Management Console, click on Elastic IPs under the Network & Security heading.
 Check the box next to the Elastic IP address assigned to the new instance and click on the Disassociate Address button.

 Disassociate the Elastic IP address from the old instance.
-The procedure is the same as in the previous step, just repeated for the Eastic IP address of the old instance this time.
+The procedure is the same as in the previous step, repeated for the Elastic IP address of the old instance this time.

 Move any default routes that pointed to an interface on the old instance to point to the equivalent interface on the new instance.
 In the VPC Management Console, click on Route Tables under the Virtual Private Cloud heading.
 Check the box next to a Route Table associated with the VPC that the instances is located in.